 Albrecht Berblinger’s Legacy

 But, even though the city of Ulm did not really appreciate Albrecht Berblinger’s efforts during his lifetime, he was posthumously honored numerous times.
 However, it should take until the 1890s, until German flight pioneer Otto Lilienthal was able to demonstrate the flying capabilities of gliders.
 And by the way, it was demonstrated in 1986, that Berblinger’s glider actually was able to fly, but the conditions at the Donau river are just too difficult, even for today’s modern gliders.
-In 1986, on the occasion of the 175th anniversary of the first flight attempt, the city of Ulm organised a flight competition to find out whether it would have been possible to cross the Danube at this point.
+In 1986, on the occasion of the 175th anniversary of the first flight attempt, the city of Ulm organized a flight competition to find out whether it would have been possible to cross the Danube at this point.
 A gliding flight is made very difficult by the falling winds prevailing on rivers.
-A glider modeled on the original crashed into the water after a few metres, as it had done at the time.
+A glider modeled on the original crashed into the water after a few meters, as it had done at the time.
 As the only model of 30 launched, a hang glider, which was modern at the time and copied from hang gliders, made the distance.
 In the same year, it was proven on a mountain slope in Ulm that Berblinger’s glider was basically airworthy.
 A replica of the flying machine can be seen in the stairwell of the Ulm City Hall.

 References and Further Reading: